gcp-terraform-workshop/terraform-workshop-labs/205-network-load-balancer-gcp/README.md

 ## Google Network Load Balancer

-In this lab you will implenent a common cloud pattern with Terraform to demonstate how terraform can make setting up these patters a simpler tasks
+In this lab you will implenent another common cloud pattern with Terraform to demonstate how terraform.

-The first pattern you will create is a managed instance group.
-This is a collection of identical VMs that you define via an instance template and set scale on.
+In this lab you are going to build a network load balancer.
+Also, to deomonstrate how easy it is to extend a terraform model, you will be building the load balancer on top of the model you built in lab 204-vm-instance-group.

-## Resources created
+## New Resources Created
-google_compute_instance_template: The instance template assigned to the instance group.
-google_compute_instance_group_manager: The instange group manager that uses the instance template and target pools.
-google_compute_health_check: Monitors the status of each instance VM
-google_compute_firewall: Firewall rule to allow ssh access to the instances.
+google_compute_forwarding_rule:
+google_compute_target_pool

 ## How to